Providing telecommunications visibility to the European Commission

 Integrated with the Commission’s IT system and comply with GDPR (data anonymization, configurable data retention period)

-One of the requirements of the European Commission was to integrate the solution into the on-premise IT platform, by ensuring compliance with security convention and GDPR.
+One of the requirements of the European Commission was to integrate the solution into the on-premise IT platform, by ensuring compliance with security rules and GDPR.
 The Analytics database contains user’s personal information and their call detailed activity.
-Automatic mechanisms are configured in Analytics, to both anonymize data after a configurable period (6 months at the Commission) and to purge old data.
+Automatic mechanisms are configured in Analytics, to both anonymize data after a configurable period and to purge old data.
 Moreover, access to the application is controlled by RBAC (role-based access control group) and all access to the application is audited.

 Scalable and able to collect data from any type of telephone exchange

 Analytics is very flexible and is designed to fully adapt to multi-vendor support.
 The modular design allows Analytics to be easily configured to fit with the future evolution of the telephony environment and mobile provider contracts.
-Today the solution gathers the main part of the fixed telephony data from a Hipath IPBX, tomorrow Analytics will gather data from Cisco on premise and/or Microsoft.
+Today the solution gathers the main part of the fixed telephony data from a Hipath IPBX and Cisco on premise, tomorrow Analytics will also gather data from Microsoft.
 In addition, if mobile contracts or mobile providers are changed at the Commission, the change will be applied to Analytics with ease.

 Accessible for different user profiles: admin, department heads and end users

 With its native user profile feature, different access levels were configured in Analytics for use by the Commission.
-A global admin profile with access to all information; a supervisor profile with access to specific sites and geographies; an end user profile – allowed to see only their own calls and data.
+A global admin profile with access to all information but personal related ones; a supervisor profile with access to specific sites and geographies; an end user profile – allowed to see only their own calls and data.
+Furthermore, an auditor role was also designed to allow deep but traceable investigation.
 The intuitive user-friendly interface and easy to use application, means that there was no long and expensive training sessions to plan in order to use the solution.

 Up-to-date inventory of fixed phones, mobiles and SIM cards, as well as subscriptions